-Archie Brennan (b.1931, Edinburgh) is recognised internationally as an ‘undisputed master of modern tapestry’.
-He’s also known as an innovator, pioneer and iconoclast, friend to Eduardo Paolozzi and Sean Connery, and a great Scottish Pop artist.
-Brennan trained as a Master Weaver at Dovecot Studios from 1947, learning his skills in Scotland while creating distinctively Scottish tapestries.
+Archie Brennan (1931-2019) is recognised internationally as the undisputed master of modern tapestry.
+He is also known as an innovator, pioneer and iconoclast, friend to Eduardo Paolozzi and Sean Connery, and a remarkable Pop artist.

 Brennan began his 60-year weaving career at Dovecot Studios in 1948, eventually becoming artistic director.
 Dedicated to the art of tapestry and teaching, he inspired weavers all over the world from Papua New Guinea to Australia, and his influence and contribution to both Scottish and international weaving is unparalleled.